kuberhealthy/kuberhealthy/cmd/deployment-check/README.md

   - `CHECK_SERVICE_NAME`: Name for the check's service. (default=`deployment-svc`)
   - `CHECK_NAMESPACE`: Namespace for the check (default=`kuberhealthy`).
   - `CHECK_DEPLOYMENT_REPLICAS`: Number of replicas in the deployment (default=`2`).
-  - `CHECK_TIME_LIMIT`: Number of seconds the check will allow itself before timing out.
   - `CHECK_DEPLOYMENT_ROLLING_UPDATE`: Boolean to enable rolling-update (default=`false`).
   - `ADDITIONAL_ENV_VARS`: Comma separated list of `key=value` variables passed into the pod's containers.
   - `SHUTDOWN_GRACE_PERIOD`: Amount of time in seconds the shutdown will allow itself to clean up after an interrupt signal (default=`30s`).